rotundasoftware/backbone.subviews/README.md

 ## Example

-In your template for MyView, insert a subview named "mySubview" by inserting a `div` element with a `data-subview` attribute:
+In a view template, insert a subview "mySubview" using a placeholder `div` with a `data-subview` attribute:

 	<script type='text/template' id="MyItemViewTemplate">
 		<h1>This is my item view template</h1>